maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 13. Tick used items.
 Or allow student to mark items as used or unneeded.
 14. Better signaling for clone mode
 15. Change red colouring for the available list
+16. Validate JSON in javascript and expose errors to users on the page (rather than in the console).

 Later